Bochner's theorem for finite inverse semigroups and its connection to Choi's theorem: Main Results

-In this subsection, we will derive the Fourier inversion formula for finite inverse semigroup.
-The main idea behind the proof is the following: Steinberg's isomorphism provides a way to construct a complete set of inequivalent irreducible representations of the contracted algebra of a finite inverse semigroup in terms of the complete set or inequivalent irreducible representations of the maximal subgroups of the $D$-classes of the inverse semigroup (see Theorem~(\ref{lemma:Stineberg_1})).
-Then the Fourier inversion formula for the maximal subgroups helps to provide the Fourier inversion for the inverse semigroup.
-The Fourier inversion formula for complex valued functions on the semigroup algebra of a finite inverse semigroup is derived in~\cite{Malandro}.
-Here, following a similar technique, we derive the Fourier inversion formula for matrix-valued functions on the contracted algebra of a finite inverse semigroup. \begin{theorem} Let $\mathbb{C}_0[S]$ be the contracted semigroup algebra of an inverse semigroup $S$.
-Let $\rm{Irr}(\mathbb{C}_0[S])$ denotes a complete set of inequivalent irreducible representations of $\mathbb{C}_0[S]$.
-Let $\{D_k \}_{k=1}^n$ represents the set of $\mathcal{D}$-classes of $S$, $r_k$ denotes the number of idempotent elements in $D_k$ and $G_{e_k}$ represents the maximal subgroup at an arbitrarily chosen idempotent element $e_k \in D_k$.
-Then the inversion formula for the Fourier transform $\widehat{\Phi}(\rho)=\sum_{s \in S, s\neq 0} \rho(s) \otimes \Phi(s)=\sum_{s \in S, s\neq 0} \rho(\floor{s}) \otimes \widetilde{\Phi}(\floor{s})$ of a linear map $\Phi: \mathbb{C}_0[S] \to M_n(\mathbb{C})$ is given by
+In this section, we derive a Fourier inversion formula for finite inverse semigroup.
+The proof relies on the following idea: Steinberg's isomorphism provides a way to construct a complete set of inequivalent irreducible representations of the contracted algebra of a finite inverse semigroup in terms of complete sets of inequivalent irreducible representations of the maximal subgroups associated with the $\mathcal{D}$-classes of the inverse semigroup (see Theorem~\ref{lemma:Stineberg_1}).
+The Fourier inversion formula for these maximal subgroups then helps to provide the Fourier inversion for the inverse semigroup.
+While the Fourier inversion formula for complex valued functions on the semigroup algebra of a finite inverse semigroup was established in~\cite{Malandro}, we extend this approach to derive a Fourier inversion formula for matrix-valued functions on the contracted algebra of a finite inverse semigroup. \begin{theorem} Let $\mathbb{C}_0[S]$ be the contracted semigroup algebra of a finite inverse semigroup $S$.
+Let $\rm{Irr}(\mathbb{C}_0[S])$ denote a complete set of inequivalent irreducible representations of $\mathbb{C}_0[S]$.
+Let $\{D_k \}_{k=1}^n$ be the set of $\mathcal{D}$-classes of $S$, let $r_k$ be the number of idempotents in $D_k$, and let $G_{e_k}$ be the maximal subgroup at an arbitrarily chosen idempotent element $e_k \in D_k$.
+Then the inversion formula for the Fourier transform of a linear map $\Phi: \mathbb{C}_0[S] \to M_n(\mathbb{C})$ is given by